jina-ai/jina/docs/fundamentals/executor/hub/hub-portal.md

 ## Detail page

-After you find an Executor that interests you, you can get more detail about it by clicking on it.
-You will then see a description of the Executor with basic information, usage, parameters, etc. If you need more in-depth details, you can click on "More" and you will be directed to a new page with all the information available about that Executor.
+After you find an Executor that interests you, you can get more detail by clicking on it.
+You will see a description of the Executor with basic information, usage, parameters, etc. If you need more details, click "More" and you will be directed to a page with all the information about that Executor.

 ```{figure} ../../../../.github/hub-website-detail.png
 :align: center
 ```

-There are several tabs you can explore: **README**, **Arguments**, **Tag** and **Dependencies**.
+There are several tabs you can explore: **Readme**, **Arguments**, **Tags** and **Dependencies**.

 ```{figure} ../../../../.github/hub-website-detail-arguments.png
 :align: center
 ```

-1. **README** introduces basic information about this Executor, how it works internally, and its basic usage.
+1. **Readme** introduces basic information about the Executor, how it works internally, and basic usage.

 2. **Arguments** describe the detailed API of this Executor.
 This is generated automatically from the Python docstrings of the Executor so it's always in sync with the code base, and Executor developers don't need to write it themselves.